What to Do When God Seems Slow to Act

 1. Keep Looking In

-Psalm 39:23 (NLT) says, “Search me O God, and know my heart; test me and know my anxious thoughts.
-Point out anything in me that offends you,
+Psalm 139:23 (NLT) says, Search me O God, and know my heart; test me and know my anxious thoughts.
+Point out anything in me that offends you, and lead me along the path of everlasting life.

-“Looking in” doesn’t mean morbid introspection.
+“Looking in” doesn’t dictate morbid introspection.
 It means constantly opening our lives to God’s inspection, asking Him to help us live for Him.
 When we ask, He’ll gladly show us things that need changing.
 And by His grace, we’ll find the strength to make the changes.

 Why is that important?
 Allowing God to transform us into His image will make us lights in a dark world–and will help us take the next step: